Alternative titles for this job

 Strong demand puts game developers on skill shortage list

-About 600 game developers work in New Zealand, but this isn't enough to meet demand.
-Game programmers, artists and designers were the most in demand in 2017.
+About 600 game developers worked in New Zealand in 2017, but this isn't enough to meet demand.
+Game programmers, artists and designers are the most in demand.

 Game developer-related jobs on the long-term skill shortage list include: